Hoverbear/hoverbear.org/content/about/index.md

 At the start of 2020, life lead me to start my own consultancy.
 Through it, I am able to work internationally, create partnerships, and spark ideas.
 I had the pleasure of taking on a long term maintenance role in [Vector](https://vector.dev/), as well as running workshops with [Ferrous Systems](https://ferrous-systems.com/).

 My company is a contributor to the [Natives in Tech](https://nativesintech.org/) organization, and plans to become involved in more.
 It was a supporter of [Natives in Tech Conference 2020](https://www.youtube.com/watch?v=kV8IpFhZmHs).
-The company is only involved in supporting Indigenous led efforts at this time.
+The company has only been involved in supporting Indigenous led efforts since the start of 2021.

-Currently, I'm a staff Senior Engineer at [Maya Data](https://mayadata.io/) working mostly on [Mayastor](https://github.com/openebs/Mayastor).
-We're working on next generation storage technology.
+At the start of 2021, I was a Senior Engineer at [Maya Data](https://mayadata.io/) working on [Mayastor](https://github.com/openebs/Mayastor).

 # Translations of 'Hoverbear'